leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/08_Additional_Common_Accounting_Transactions_Sales_to_customers.md

 ## Interactive Exercise 8 – Sales transactions on account

-Instructions:  1.
-Journalize the following two transactions.
-                        2. Answer the question after the journal entries.
+**Instructions**: Journalize the following two transactions and what is the debit balance in the Accounts Receivable account after the 6/30 transaction is?

 1. 6/1 – A company provides a service and sends the customer an invoice for $1,430.
 2. 6/30 – The company receives payment on account from the customer who had been invoiced on 6/1.